SolidDigital/solid-dynamics/readme.txt

 3. The various Dynamic Tag options

 == Changelog ==

+= 1.2.0 =
+- Feature: add settings page with option to remove elementor's "back to wp editor" button.

 = 1.1.3 =
 - Bug fix: Do not try to load JetEngine if plugin is nto preseent